Updated: 4th February 2021

 Alternatively, a commercial loan may be available which is repaid to the pension with interest.
 Having confidence in business performance and potential growth is important when considering this option, however, as the exposure to risk is considerable.

-Similar to invoice factoring, your sales ledger is used as the basis for lending.
+Invoice discounting is a form of invoice financing, similar to invoice factoring.
+Your sales ledger is used as the basis for lending.
 The total of unpaid invoices dictates how much you can borrow, with a fixed percentage generally being offered by the finance company.

 Begbies Traynor can offer professional advice on the best options for your company.
 We offer an initial consultation free of charge, and operate from an extensive UK office network.